Multiscale Modeling of Vacancy-Cluster Interactions and Solute Clustering Kinetics in Multicomponent Alloys: Results

 \subsection{Cluster dynamics simulations for long-time clustering kinetics}

-Predictions of $c^{\text{vac,res}}_{\text{dyn}}$, the concentration of mobile vacancies available for solute diffusion in the Al matrix, provide a solid foundation for studying the nucleation and growth kinetics of solute clusters in Al alloys.
+Predictions of $c^{\text{vac,res}}_{\text{dyn}}$, the concentration of mobile vacancies available for solute diffusion in the Al matrix, provide a solid foundation for studying the long-time solute clustering kinetics in Al alloys.
 The diffusivity of solute species, $D^{\text{X}}$, is directly influenced by vacancy concentration and migration barriers, and follows the relationship $D^{\text{X}} \propto c^{\text{vac,res}}_{\text{dyn}} \exp \left(-{E_{\text{mig}}^{\text{X}}}/{k_B T}\right)$.
-This diffusivity governs both the nucleation rate, $dN/dt \propto D^{\text{X}} \exp(-G^*/{k_B T})$, and the growth rate, $dR/dt \propto D^{\text{X}}/R$, which are critical for describing precipitation kinetics.
+This diffusivity governs both the nucleation and growth rates, which are critical for describing precipitation kinetics.
 The \ac{KMC} results shown in Fig.~\ref{fig:trapping_in_kmc} demonstrate that traditional \ac{KMC} simulations encounter challenges in efficiently simulating cluster growth beyond the early stages.
 These limitations arise due to strong vacancy-cluster interactions and the finite number of vacancies in a typical simulation supercell.
-To overcome these constraints and to study clustering behavior over longer timescales relevant to natural aging, \ac{CD} simulations were employed.
-By incorporating the accurately determined vacancy supersaturation obtained from the absorbing Markov chain model, the \ac{CD} framework (see Methods section for details) bridges atomistic-scale vacancy interactions with macroscopic precipitation processes, enabling robust modeling of cluster size distribution evolution over extended time periods.
+To overcome these constraints and to study clustering behavior over longer timescales during natural aging, \ac{CD} simulations were employed.
+By incorporating the accurate vacancy supersaturation obtained from the absorbing Markov chain model, the \ac{CD} framework (see Methods section for details) bridges atomistic-scale vacancy-cluster interaction energetics with macroscopic precipitation processes, enabling robust modeling of cluster size distribution evolution over extended time periods.